Last Generation (climate movement): Controversy

 Two Last Generation activists did not appear in court in Bad Cannstatt, Baden-Württemberg state in early 2023.
 They were on trial for blocking a federal highway in late 2022.
 News reports stated that they had flown to Bali, Indonesia on holiday.
 However, Last Generation issued a statement pointing out that their members had actually travelled to Thailand and that this had been agreed to by the court.
 They booked the flights as private individuals, not as activists, the group said.
 These two things should be treated differently, the statement went on.
 A court spokesperson denied that the absence had been agreed upon.
 One of the two activists, a male, was sentenced to two months jail upon his return.
 In the July 2024 gluing action at Frankfurt airport, a participant said he was that person.

 In 2023, an investigation led by Bavaria's central office for combating extremism and terrorism claimed that the group was using its website to raise funds for illicit activities, reportedly collecting over €1.4 million.
 Two members of the group also faced accusations of planning an attack on an oil pipeline in Bavaria, according to reports by the German newspaper Welt am Sonntag.

-Another point of controversy in public discussions has been the group's financial ties to Rote Hilfe e.V., an organization considered by the BfV, Germany's federal domestic intelligence agency, a "left-wing extremist" group.
-Founded in the 1970s, Rote Hilfe e.V. has provided support to imprisoned members of the Red Army Faction (RAF), a far-left terrorist group active in West Germany, with some members of RH ultimately going as far as joining RAF or similar groups.
+Another point of controversy in public discussions has been the group's financial ties to Rote Hilfe.
+Founded in the 1970s, Rote Hilfe has provided support to imprisoned members of the Red Army Faction (RAF), a far-left terrorist group active in West Germany, with some members of RH ultimately going as far as joining RAF or similar groups.

 Reception

 Media observers saw in mid-2023 the crossing of red lines during the actions of Last Generation as a strategy to draw attention.

 By mid-2023, the term Klimakleber (climate gluers) for members of Last Generation had become increasingly used by the German public and the media, with opinions differing about whether it was pejorative.

 The term was also seen by some media as having ridiculing connotations.

 In 2022, the Association for the German Language chose "Climate-terrorist" as Un-word of the year 2022.
 The expression was used in public discourse to discredit activists and their protests for more climate protection, the jury justified their choice.
 Some politicians spoke about a "Climate-RAF" or "Green RAF", the acronym referring to German post-war terrorist group Red Army Faction.
-The term "Green RAF" was used by climate activist Tadzio Müller in a December 2021 interview.
+The term originated in a December 2021 interview, in which climate activist Tadzio Müller warned that blocking climate action might result in a militant "Green RAF".
 In a December 2022 interview, Müller, who is not himself part of the Last Generation, expressed his regret about his use of the term.